dc136072/Davids-Portfolio-Website/README.md

-# Portfolio Website
+# Portfolio Website | Currently in the deployment phase of development!!
 A website about myself created with React, Node.js, HTML, CSS, and JavaScript.
-Currently in the deployment phase of development!!

 # Sections
 * Home - Introductory page